Nevada lawmakers gathering for special session on Tesla tax breaks

-CARSON CITY, Nev., Sept 9 (Reuters) - Nevada lawmakers are set to convene a special legislative session in Carson City on Wednesday to consider a package of tax breaks estimated at up to $1.3 billion aimed at cementing a deal with Tesla Motors Inc for a $5 billion battery plant.
+CARSON CITY Nev.
+(Reuters) - Nevada lawmakers are set to convene a special legislative session in Carson City on Wednesday to consider a package of tax breaks estimated at up to $1.3 billion aimed at cementing a deal with Tesla Motors Inc (TSLA.O) for a $5 billion battery plant.

 Lawmakers said on Tuesday they were heading to the state capital, even though Sandoval had still not issued the formal proclamation outlining the parameters of the special session.